EMÜ Sports Hall

 Tags

-The architects decided to stretch all corners of the cubic volume, and to integrate the building organically with the landscape.
-Elevated ground forms a „cushion“ for the slightly entrenched building, thus optically minimizing its volume, and continues in undulating forms, encompassing outdoor sports grounds and bicycle paths, towards a sloping valley further away.
+The architects decided to stretch all four edges of the cubic volume, and to organically integrate the building into the landscape.
+Elevated ground forms a „cushion“ around the slightly entrenched building optically minimising its volume.
+This effect is enhanced by undulating forms, which encompass the outdoor sports grounds and bicycle paths spiralling towards a valley further away.

-The stretched-out corners of the building create concave lines both in plan and elevation, gently relating to landscape and softening the size of the building.
-At the same time the building retains sharpness, enabling constantly varying, expressive views from various angles.
-This is due to optical effects of the form, clear-cut lines and finishing materials.
+The stretched-out edges of the building create concave lines both horizontally and vertically, gently referencing the landscape and softening the form of the volume.
+At the same time the building retains sharpness, enabling various expressionistic vistas from different angles.
+This is achieved by clear-cut lines, refined finishing materials and optical effects on the exterior.

-In the interior, the same attitude continues – a limited repertoire of considered details and takes.
-Moving around, the overall feel is light and airy, easy to navigate.
+A limited repertoire of considerate details and formulaic takes continues the overall attitude on the inside.
+The overall feel of the interior is light and airy that is easy to navigate.
 The stretched-out plan creates unconventional interior spaces.
-The choice of colors and materials is strictly limited to smooth exposed concrete and painted carroty surfaces with details in matte and shiny black.
-In a delicate way, one is reminded that a sports hall is a bodily space – e.g., the concave outline of the building creates galleries narrowing in the middle, and with glazed openings in the floor the resulting space sharpens one’s bodily experience of space.
+The choice of colours and materials is strictly limited to smooth exposed concrete and painted carroty orange surfaces accompanied by details in matte or shiny black.
+One is delicately reminded that a sports hall is a space for the body, e.g. the concave outline of the building creates galleries that narrow in the middle, with glazed openings in the floor.
+As a result one’s bodily experience of these spaces is constantly reinvigorated.